 The lyrics in that 1904 song promise to make life worthwhile again after just one sip.
 While we can’t promise the same with our classic Absinthe Frappe recipe, we certainly hope that the drink takes you on a boozy ride.

-History of the Absinthe Frappe
+History Of The Absinthe Frappe

 Drinking an Absinthe Frappe at the Old Absinthe House on Bourbon Street is like taking a trip back in time.